The Impact of a Drunk-Driving Conviction on Your Auto Insurance

 - Your drunk-driving record can also impact your premiums for or coverage by other types of insurance policies, such as life or medical insurance.

 - After your drunk-driving conviction, you will be considered a high-risk driver.
 Most states require such drivers to obtain from their insurance companies for filing with the state SR-22 forms, which certify that high-risk drivers are insured.

 - These insurance issues are highly regulated by each state and can vary in how they are handled, so it is important to know the law in your state and what variations to these issues that law may bring.

 - If because of your drunk-driving conviction you are paying expensive premiums, there may be other ways to lessen the price, such as driving an older car and/or a non-sports car, moving to a safer neighborhood, maintaining a clean driving record, taking a safe-driving class, adding safety equipment to your car, paying all bills on time to boost your credit rating, staying current on your insurance premiums or moving closer to your workplace to shorten the commute.

 - Not all states require auto insurance as a condition of driving, but those that do not require insurance have financial responsibility laws that assign liability to at-fault drivers in accidents for resulting medical expenses or property damage.
 Auto insurance is still highly recommended to cover this legal responsibility.

 Speak to a Drunk Driving Defense Lawyer

 A drunk-driving conviction can wreak havoc on your automobile insurance coverage.
-If you are feeling the negative effects of a drunk-driving conviction, an attorney at Weiland Upton in Richmond, Virginia, can help you to sort out the issues and investigate solutions.
+If you are feeling the negative effects of a drunk-driving conviction, an attorney at The Weiland Firm, PLC in Richmond, Virginia, can help you to sort out the issues and investigate solutions.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.